The Practical Kitchen

 Focaccia Pizza Assembly

 • 30 minutes before you plan to bake, preheat the oven to 450°F with a baking steel on the middle or lower third rack.
 The focaccia dough will have relaxed and filled out the pan and look bubbly and jiggle slightly if you shake the pan.
-If it hasn't completely filled out the pan, that's okay, you can use the dimpling step to push it into all the corners.
+If it hasn't filled out the pan, that's okay; you can use the dimpling step to push it into all the corners.

 • Sauce and dimpling.
 Use the back of a spoon to gently dollop and spread the pizza sauce across the surface of the focaccia all the way to the edges of the pan.
 Coat your fingers lightly with olive oil and poke your fingers through the dough straight down until they hit the bottom of the pan.
 Repeat this all over the dough.